MoritzB90/PyRID/sphinx/Users/User_Guide/Evaluation.rst

 ==========

 There are many ways in which one could want to analyze the data gathered during a simulation.
-Via the Evaluation class, PyRID offers a straight forward way to read the data from the hdf5 files and even to do some analysis on these or do basic plots (Fig. :ref:`fig:evaluation`).
+Via the Evaluation class, PyRID offers a straight forward way to read the data from the hdf5 files and even to do some analysis on these or do basic plots (:numref:`fig:evaluation`).
 We can create an instance of the Evaluation class by

 .. code-block:: python